People’s CDC COVID-19 Weather Report

 The Weather

-The CDC reports that Guam is experiencing “high” levels, and West Virginia and Alaska are experiencing “low” levels.
-All other states and territories where levels were available are experiencing “very low” levels.
-Arizona, North Dakota, and the U.S. Virgin Islands are reporting “limited/no data”.
-Oklahoma, Michigan, Mississippi, and Arkansas are reporting limited coverage, meaning that the data is based on less than 5% of the population and may not be accurate for the entire state.
-Regional data indicate that all regions remain at “very low” levels.
-National, Midwestern, and Western levels have stayed the same.
-Southern levels have decreased slightly, and Northeastern levels have increased slightly.
+The vast majority of the US is experiencing “very low” levels, though Mississippi is at “low” levels.
+The CDC reports that Guam is experiencing “high” levels.
+Arizona, North Dakota, and the U.S. Virgin Islands are reporting “limited/no data.”
+New Hampshire, Mississippi, and Arkansas are reporting limited coverage, meaning that the data is based on less than 5% of the population and may not be accurate for the entire state.

-A line graph’s title reads “national decreases continue.”
+A line graph’s title reads “Still Very Low Levels in All Regions.”
 The Y-axis is COVID concentration levels from “Very Low” to “Very High”.
-The X-axis dates are from December 12, 2024 through May 9, 2026.
-The line graph peaks in December 2024 - February 2025, then again in August and September of 2025, and then most recently in December 2025 - February 2026.
+The X-axis dates are from October 11th, 2025 through May 23rd, 2026.
+The line graph peaks in December 2025 - February 2026.
 Currently all regions have decreased to the “Very Low” level of concentration.
 Text at the bottom reads “People’s CDC.
 Source: CDC."Graphic source: CDC

 Other Infectious Diseases